MaibornWolff/codecharta/gh-pages/_docs/07-01-new-to-code.md

 ### PlopJS

-In order to reduce the amount of time spent on repetitive work such as creating 5 files for a ui-component, we implemented some plop-templates that will help you with that.
+In order to reduce the amount of time spent on repetitive work such as creating 5 files for an ui-component, we implemented some plop-templates that will help you with that.
 Just type `npm run plop` and let the magic take over.

-Currently we support the creation of:
+Currently, we support the creation of:

 -   state service
 -   ui-component